dart-lang/site-www/src/_articles/libraries/broadcast-streams.md

 ---
-title: Single-Subscription vs. Broadcast Streams
+title: Single-subscription vs. broadcast streams
 description: "Choose the kind of stream that's best for your application: single-subscription or broadcast."
 date: 2014-01-08
 category: libraries